Find out How Your Boss Might Be Watching You at Work

 - Productivity Measures.
 Net-surfing, personal use of office e-mail, and/or dialing up 900 numbers expend time and assets on non-business related activities.

 - Security Concerns.
 Protecting the value of proprietary corporate information is a primary concern in an age when e-mail and internet connections continue to expand.

 "Work is carried out on equipment belonging to employers who have a legal right to the work product of the employees using it", Bayer said.
 It should be noted that the survey revealed that "90% of the companies engaging in any of these practices inform their employees that they're doing so."
 Also, most of the monitoring is "performed on a spot-check basis rather than an ongoing 24-hour basis."

 Your Rights As an Employee

-As an employee, very few.
+As an employee, you have very few rights that protect against such monitoring.
 According to the Privacy Rights Clearinghouse "New technologies make it possible for employers to monitor many aspects of their employees' jobs, especially on telephones, computer terminals, through electronic and voice mail, and when employees are using the Internet.
 Such monitoring is virtually unregulated.

 Therefore, unless company policy specifically states otherwise (and even this is not assured), your employer may listen, watch and read most of your workplace communications."
-Their Fact Sheet 7: Workplace Privacy has a very good summary FAQ about employees rights, or lack therefore, with respect to phone calls, computers, email, and voice mail.
+Their Fact Sheet 7: Workplace Privacy has a very good summary FAQ about employee rights, or lack thereof, with respect to phone calls, computers, email, and voice mail.